When to Use Unit vs Integration Tests in GIS

 def project_geometry(geom, src_crs: str, dst_crs: str):

-"""Pure unit function: projects geometry between CRS."""
+"""Pure unit function: project a geometry between CRSs."""

 transformer = pyproj.Transformer.from_crs(src_crs, dst_crs, always_xy=True)